tjnewton/sigpig/README.md

 # sigpig
 ## Seismology and Signal Processing Toolkit
-This repository contains data and code pipelines developed for research.
+This repository contains data pipelines developed for research.
 These pipelines generally start by ingesting data and/or models, followed by an analysis to infer some property of the system.
 Results are plotted via the sigpig.figures module, which contains numerous functions to visualize and describe data, models, and analyses.
 Sigpig is built on top of [matplotlib](https://github.com/matplotlib/matplotlib), [ObsPy](https://github.com/obspy/obspy), [GDAL](https://github.com/OSGeo/gdal), [Laspy](https://github.com/laspy/laspy), [NumPy](https://github.com/numpy/numpy), [pptk](https://github.com/heremaps/pptk), [EQcorrscan](https://github.com/eqcorrscan/EQcorrscan), and other libraries.

 ### To get started: